coretrix/hitrix/docs/docs/README.md

 # Introduction

-Hitrix is a web framework written in Go (Golang) and support Graphql and REST api.
+Hitrix is a web framework written in Go (Golang) and REST api.
-It is based on top of [Gqlgen](https://gqlgen.com/]) and [Gin Framework](https://github.com/gin-gonic/gin)
+It is based on top of [Gin Framework](https://github.com/gin-gonic/gin)

 #### Why to choose Hitrix?
 Hitrix is combination between high performance and speed of development.